NVIDIA/NeMo-Framework-Launcher/README.md

 * For running inference on BCP please use the NeMo Framework 22.03 inference container
 * The fine-tuning SQuAD results for T5 are lower than expected
 * There is a known slowdown for T5 TP8 3B configurations - the other T5 3B configurations are performing well
-* In 23.04, autocast is not functioning correctly for O1
+* In 23.04, there is a slight regression in autocast performance - it is recommended to use previous releases for autocast use cases
-* Evaluation has been tested for PP <=2 and may have issues for PP >2
+* Evaluation for GPT has been tested for PP <=2 and may have issues for PP >2.
+It is recommended to convert to TP only for Evaluation.